presscustomizr/nimble-builder/readme.txt

 = 1.4.6 : February 1st, 2019 =
 * fixed : when no stylesheet file has been generated on front, the fallback hook to print the inline stylesheet is not defined.
 * added : [Image module] implement a simple lightbox option
-* added : an admin bar "quick link" to edit a page, post or term with the Nimble Builder
+* added : an admin bar "quick link" to edit a page, post or term with Nimble Builder

 = 1.4.5 : January 26th, 2019 =
 * fixed : Dynamic CSS : the font-size input should not have a default value